dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-using-cable-android.md

 ---
 # required metadata

-title: Send logs to your company support using a USB cable | Microsoft Docs
+title: Upload and email logs using a USB cable | Microsoft Docs
-description: Send data logs by using a USB cable
+description: Upload data logs from your device with USB cable
 keywords:
 author: lenewsad
 ms.author: lanewsad